Dakine135/NodeLEDStrip/README.md

 ## Acknowledgments

 * Just a shout-out to my wife who has been very supportive of my crazy projects.
-* Also to my Friends who have encouraged and inspired.S
+* Also to my Friends who have encouraged and inspired.